lbrenman/ai-stockquote-fh/readme.md

 The project is intended to be a simple example of how to expose API endpoints and map and aggregate data in Amplify Integration.

-An OpenAPI 3.0 doc is provided as well.
+An OpenAPI 3.0 doc is provided as well

 ## Quote